Jim DeMint: Early life and education

 DeMint was born in Greenville, South Carolina, one of four children.
 His parents, Betty W. (née Rawlings) and Thomas Eugene DeMint, divorced when he was five years old.
 Following the divorce, Betty DeMint operated a dance studio out of the family's home.

 DeMint attended Christ Church Episcopal School and Wade Hampton High School.
 He played drums for a cover band called Salt & Pepper.
-He received a bachelor's degree in 1973 from the University of Tennessee, where he was a part of the Sigma Alpha Epsilon fraternity, and received an MBA in 1981 from Clemson University.
+He received a bachelor's degree in 1973 from the University of Tennessee, where he is a member of the Tennessee Kappa chapter of Sigma Alpha Epsilon fraternity, and received an MBA in 1981 from Clemson University.

 Early career

 DeMint joined his father-in-law's advertising firm in Greenville in 1981, working in the field of market research.
 In 1983, he founded The DeMint Group, a research firm with businesses, schools, colleges, and hospitals as clients.

 U.S. House of Representatives

 Elections

 DeMint's first involvement in politics began in 1992, when he was hired by Republican Representative Bob Inglis to work on his campaign for South Carolina's Fourth Congressional District.
 Inglis defeated three-term incumbent Democrat Liz J. Patterson, and DeMint performed message-testing and marketing for Inglis through two more successful elections.

 In 1998, Inglis ran for the U.S. Senate instead of seeking re-election to the House of Representatives.
 DeMint left his firm to run for Inglis' House seat.
 The district was considered the most Republican in the state, and it was understood that whoever won the primary would be heavily favored to be the district's next congressman.
 DeMint finished second in the Republican primary behind State Senator and fellow Greenville resident Michael Fair.
 In the runoff, DeMint narrowly defeated Fair by 2,030 votes.
 He then defeated Democratic State Senator Glenn Reese with 57 percent of the vote to Reese's 40 percent.
 DeMint faced no major-party opposition in 2000, and defeated an underfunded Democrat in 2002.